Scheduled MonumentsWalesThe Salthouse, Port Eynon

 What is The Salthouse, Port Eynon?

-The Salthouse, Port Eynon is a Post Medieval salt works located in the Gower Peninsula, Swansea.
+The Salthouse, Port Eynon is a post-medieval industrial salt works located on the Gower Peninsula in Swansea, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM471.

 What period does The Salthouse, Port Eynon date from?

 The Salthouse, Port Eynon dates from the post medieval/modern period, and is classified as a salt works.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting The Salthouse, Port Eynon?